croosen/docker-cheatsheet/README.md

 `docker build -t IMAGE .`

 #### Run image
-Mostly port 80, otherwise choose a port that is not used by any other services `$ docker run -p PORT:80 IMAGE`
+Mostly port 80, otherwise choose a port that is not used by any other services<br />
+`$ docker run -p PORT:80 IMAGE`

 #### Run image in background
 `$ docker run -d -p PORT:80 IMAGE`

 #### List all Docker services
-This will get you a list with services and their ID's `$ docker ps`
+This will get you a list with services and their ID's<br />
+`$ docker ps`

 #### Stop service